Unbounded: Object-Boundary Interaction in Mixed Reality

-Experts often used Motion, Dynamics, and Transformation interchangeably. ``Dynamics can be both temporal and spatial.''
-(P5).
-Temporally, boundaries can shift over time, as in human-human boundaries that evolve with contact (Sec.~\ref{sec:human-boundary}).
-Spatially, our framework used only ``longitudinal and axial''~(P2) or ``parallel and vertical movement''~(P2,3).
-Yet experts encouraged richer patterns: angled movement (P2), ``moving along a curve''~(P1), or varying speeds (P1).
-P3 remarked, ``It feels a bit two-dimensional, but since it is 3D space, maybe other factors could be included to make motion more interesting.''
-They also highlighted spatio-temporal combinations~\q{P3:chaotically}.
-Motion often begins with an initial relation: ``It starts with contact or non-contact, and only then does the motion unfold.''~\q{P3:initial-motion}.
-P3 noted, ``Touching the boundary and then moving it in mid-air, versus not touching and directly moving it in mid-air, are two different concepts.''
-Transformation can also be broadened.
-It may follow environmental processes such as ``ice melting into water, wind causing change, or sunlight shifting over time''~(P3) or speculative imaginations, such as the ``anywhere door''~(P3)~\footnote{\url{https://doraemon.fandom.com/wiki/Anywhere_Door}}.
+\mySubFinding{Dynamics Beyond Space and Time}{sec:space-temporal} \dtag{Dynamic} can be spatial, temporal, or a combination of both~(P5); it can also take deformable (\Cref{sec:visble-forms-material}), magical, or environmental forms.
+Temporally, boundaries can shift over time, as in human-human boundaries that evolve with contact (\Cref{sec:human-boundary}).
+Spatially, our framework used only parallel and perpendicular movement (P2, P3), which ``feels a bit two-dimensional''~\q{a-bit-2D}.
+Experts encouraged richer patterns: angled movement~(P2), ``moving along a curve''~(P1), or varying speeds~(P1).
+They also highlighted spatio-temporal combinations~\q{chaotically}, as motion often begins from an initial relation that changes over time~\q{initial-motion}.
+Touch, in particular, differentiates meanings in combined movements: ``Touching the boundary and then moving [the object] in mid-air, versus not touching and directly moving it in mid-air, are two different concepts''~(P3).
+Finally, P3 noted that \dtag{Dynamic} behaviors may follow environmental processes such as ``ice melting into water, wind causing change, or sunlight shifting over time'' or speculative imaginations, such as the Anywhere Door~\cite{doraemon_anywhere_door_wiki}.